EHBE(LOCAL) - SPECIAL PROGRAMS: BILINGUAL EDUCATION/ESL

 Language Proficiency Assessment Committees

-The professional staff members of the language proficiency assessment committees (LPACs) shall be assigned those duties by the Superintendent or designee.
-Selection of parent members of LPACs shall be made after soliciting volunteers and upon the recommendation of professionals involved in bilingual/English as a Second Language (ESL) programs.
+The professional staff members of the LPAC(s) shall be assigned those duties by the Superintendent or designee.
+Selection of parent members of LPAC(s) shall be made after soliciting volunteers and upon the recommendation of professionals involved in the bilingual/ESL programs.

-In order to encourage English proficiency among all District students and enable all limited English proficient (LEP) students to participate equitably in school, elementary teachers shall be required to have ESL certification for the appropriate grade level by the end of the school year in which they are employed.
+In order to ensure that all English Language Learners (ELLs) are afforded full opportunity to master the Texas Essential Knowledge and Skills elementary school (PK–5) bilingual teachers shall be required to have a bilingual certification by the end of the school year in which they are employed.

-Alternative certification teachers must complete the ESL certification requirement within one year of the date the standard certification is issued.
+Alternative certification bilingual teachers assigned to a bilingual classroom shall complete the bilingual certification requirement within one year of the date that the standard certification is issued.